romshark/templier/README.md

 templier --config ./templier.yml
 ```

-ℹ️ Templiér automatically detects `templier.yml` and `templier.yaml` in the directory its running in without the explicit `--config` flag.
+ℹ️ Templiér automatically detects `templier.yml` and `templier.yaml` in the directory it's running in without the explicit `--config` flag.

 ## How is Templiér different from templ's own watch mode?